 I am Full Professor at the Physics Department of the University of Naples "Federico II" and Einstein BIH Visiting Professor at the MDC in Berlin.
-My scientific activities concern Statistical Mechanics of Complex Systems in Physics and applications to Molecular Biology, with mathematical and computer approaches.
+My scientific activities concern Statistical Mechanics of Complex Systems in Physics and applications to Molecular Biology, with math, physics and computer approaches.
 I worked at ESPCI in Paris, Imperial College London, and at the UK Complexity Science Centre in Warwick.
-I coordinate the INFN Biological Physics national project (IS) in IT, and I am a member of The 4D Nucleome consortium of the NIH in the US and of the Berlin Institute of Health in DE.
-I serve in international panels for the management of research and its resources, including the ANR in France, and in the EPJP board.
+I coordinate the INFN Biological Physics national project (IS) in IT, and I am a member of the NIH 4D Nucleome consortium in the US and of the Berlin Institute of Health in DE.
+I also serve in international panels for the management of research and its resources, including the ANR in France and in the EPJP board.
 In 2016 I was the recipient of the Einstein BIH Fellowship award from the Einstein Foundation in Berlin.

 Statistical Mechanics of Complex Systems: in Physics, we have been working on equilibrium and off-equilibrium processes, phase transitions and critical phenomena, in disordered and glassy systems, vortices in superconductors and, in particular, on granular media (see a review in NATURE MAT.).